MaSe69/dssb/md/25_Seaborn/python_sns_12_scatter.md

 We use the following approach here:
 - use the Seaborn call for the main graph
 - use the Seaborn parameters as much as possible
-- use the Matplot parameters to accomplish the remaning task
+- use the Matplotlib parameters to accomplish the remaining task

 Check the [Documentation on the Seaborn Scatter Plot](https://seaborn.pydata.org/generated/seaborn.scatterplot.html) for further parameters.